Happy-Learning-Zoo-of-Computer-Science/ResiliFlow/README.md

 ## Development

+To run this program in development environment, Choose either methods below:

+### Method 1: Download a backend executable

 1. Create a .env file and include the `BACKEND_EXECUTABLE_PATH` variable.
 Executables will be created automatically when you push your code to the back-end repository.
 You can download it from the [web page](https://github.com/Happy-Learning-Zoo-of-Computer-Science/ResiliFlow_back/actions) or run ResiliFlow_back manually.

 2. Start the application: